 Argentina’s human rights record was reviewed by the UN Committee on the Protection of the Rights of All Migrant Workers and Members of their Families (UN Committee on Migrant Workers).
 The UN Working Group of Experts on People of African Descent, the Rapporteur on the right to privacy and the Inter-American Court of Human Rights visited the country during the year.

 Sexual and reproductive rights

-Violence against women
+Violence against women and girls

 Indigenous Peoples’ rights

 The majority of Indigenous communities still lacked legal recognition of their territorial rights, even though the Constitution recognizes their right to ancestral lands and natural resources.

 Thirteen years after it was approved, the Territorial Emergency Law (N°26.160) had still not been fully implemented.
 Under this law, evictions of Indigenous Peoples from their traditional lands were suspended pending a survey of all Indigenous lands.
 A survey had only been initiated in 38% of Indigenous communities by the end of 2019.

 In the Province of Jujuy, projects for possible lithium extraction were initiated on the lands of Indigenous Peoples without carrying out an exhaustive study of the possible impact on natural resources and without ensuring the free, prior and informed consent of the Indigenous communities affected.
 For example, in the Salinas Grandes Salt flats licences for lithium exploration were granted without proper consultation with Indigenous communities affected who continued to demand information about the potential impacts of mining on their water sources.

 Trials before ordinary civilian courts continued for crimes against humanity committed under the 1976-1983 military regime.
 Between 2006 and December 2019, 238 rulings were rendered, bringing the total number of convictions to 962 and acquittals to 157.